CORE-T: COherent REtrieval of Tables for Text-to-SQL: Abstract

 \section{Abstract}

 Realistic text-to-SQL workflows often require joining multiple tables.
 As a result, accurately retrieving the relevant set of tables becomes a key bottleneck for end-to-end performance.
 We study an \emph{open-book} setting where queries must be answered over large, heterogeneous table collections pooled from many sources, without clean scoping signals such as database identifiers.
 Here, dense retrieval (DR) achieves high recall but returns many distractors, while join-aware alternatives often rely on extra assumptions and/or incur high inference overhead.
 We propose \textsc{CORE-T}, a scalable, training-free framework that enriches tables with LLM-generated purpose metadata and pre-computes a lightweight table-compatibility cache.
-At inference time, DR returns top-$K$ candidates; a single LLM call selects a coherent, joinable subset, and a simple additive adjustment step restores strongly compatible tables.
-Across \textsc{Bird}, \textsc{Spider}, and \textsc{MMQA}, \textsc{CORE-T} improves table-selection F1 by up to 22.7 points while retrieving up to 42\% fewer tables, improving multi-table execution accuracy by up to 5.0 points on \textsc{Bird} and 6.9 points on \textsc{MMQA}, and using $4$--$5\times$ fewer tokens than LLM-intensive baselines.\footnote{Our code and data are available at \url{https://github.com/UKPLab/arxiv2026-core-t}.}
+At inference time, DR returns top-$K$ candidates; a single LLM call selects a coherent, joinable subset, and a two-step additive adjustment stage restores strongly compatible tables.
+Across \textsc{Bird}, \textsc{Spider}, \textsc{MMQA}, and \textsc{Beaver}, \textsc{CORE-T} improves over DR by up to 22.7 points in table-selection F1 while returning up to 40\% fewer tables, and by up to 24.4 points in multi-table execution accuracy, and uses 1.64--4.20$\times$ fewer total selection tokens than LLM-intensive baselines.\footnote{Our code and data are anonymously available at \url{https://anonymous.4open.science/r/CORE-T-753C}.}